-West Virginia's Motorcycle Safety and Awareness Program will continue to employ a statewide advertisement program through paid media radio, Billboards and television will be geared to reach both the rider of motorcycles and drivers of motor vehicles.
+West Virginia's Motorcycle Safety and Awareness Program will continue to employ a statewide advertisement program through paid media.
+Radio and television ads and billboards will be geared to reach both the rider of motorcycles and drivers of motor vehicles.
 This approach will hopefully make both drivers and riders aware of each other and each individual's responsibility to the other, thus creating a safer driving environment.